 VIDEX (didanosine) by Bristol Myers Squibb is [ see clinical pharmacology () ].
-Approved for hiv infection, aids.
 First approved in 1991.

-VIDEX (didanosine) is an oral nucleoside reverse transcriptase inhibitor (NRTI) approved in 1991 for treatment of HIV infection and AIDS.
-It works by inhibiting HIV reverse transcriptase, blocking viral replication in infected cells.
-This pioneering antiretroviral was among the first oral HIV therapies available.
+VIDEX (didanosine) is an oral nucleoside reverse transcriptase inhibitor (NRTI) approved in 1991 for HIV treatment.
+It works by inhibiting reverse transcriptase, blocking viral replication in HIV-infected patients.
+The drug represents an early-generation antiretroviral with historical significance in HIV therapy evolution.

 [ see Clinical Pharmacology () ].